Mary Catherine Lamb: Personal life and community activism

 Mary Catherine Lamb arrived in Portland in 1972 and found the city to be suitably politically liberal and a mecca for artists and writers.
 She quickly attracted a group of loyal friends who called themselves "MC's Tribe" and stuck with her through the end.
 A wonderful host, she loved celebrations and rituals and was eager to find any excuse to indulge in them.
 Her "hard-core" monthly poker games, held in her home, had one admission requirement: the guest must be able "to contribute to discussions of life, culture and current events."
 A movie fanatic, she gathered her women friends for semi-monthly movie outings.
 The rules: no popcorn during the film, no standing up until the credits were through.

-For a free spirit with a legendary sense of humor, she could be surprisingly prim and proper.
-She deplored improper grammar and punctuation, sent thank-you notes immediately, and set her table with appropriate china and crystal.
-She had impeccable manners.
+Lamb was known for her sense of humour, and also drawn to precision, which was also a component of her artistry.
+She was known to dislike improper grammar and punctuation, and to maintain a level of courtesy and formality outside of her work.
+Examples of this include sending thank-you notes immediately, setting her table with appropriate china and crystal, and showing good manners.
+Joan Harvey, writing for The Oregonian, notes:[She] was meticulous.
+She did everything with the utmost precision, care and thoroughness.
+She had to be precise to be a quilter, and... [she] was a quilter like no other.
 Lamb's income derived from an ever-changing patchwork of part-time jobs.
 She worked as a night-shift dishwasher at a restaurant and a clerk at the Multnomah County Library.
 She wrote and edited for technical firms and also worked as a copy editor for several Pacific Northwest publications, including Glimmer Train, Left Bank, Eighth Mountain Press, Mississippi Mud, and Willamette Week, the city's alternative newspaper.
 A spin-off from her frequent trips to thrift stores and garage sales was a successful eBay store she called "A Prize Every Time," from which she sold carefully selected vintage clothing.